nvngroup/pitu/FAQ-en.md

 1. Check if the issue has already been reported
 2. Provide code to reproduce the error
 3. Include complete error logs
-4. Specify Node.js and Baileys versions
+4. Specify Node.js and Pitu versions